lightside-instruments/yuma123-netconfd-module/README.md

 ```

 # Supported devices
-* HP 59306A - GPIB relay actuator - 6x 2 position (a,b) switches with 1 connection peer (c)
-* LSI spark-relay-actuator-pi-3.x - same as HP 59306A but instead GPIB has GPIO control of the relays from a Raspberry Pi compatible device
+* iRoomba 600

-In order to change the device replace the symbolic links for lsi-ivi-switch-set and lsi-ivi-switch-set before installing.
+In order to change the device replace the symbolic links for lsi-rover-activate, lsi-rover-rotate, lsi-rover-dock

 # Installation
 ```